 If you have multiple accounts, you'll need to add them together.
 To ensure you were never over the reporting threshold, look at each account's highest balance day and then add in the balances of your other accounts from that same day.
-Even if your accounts were only over the reporting threshold for a single day, you're still supposed to file.
+You're still supposed to file if your accounts were only over the reporting threshold for a single day.

 How to Take Care of FBAR Filing Requirements

-If you're required to report your foreign bank accounts, you will need to file FinCEN Form 114 (Report of Foreign Bank and Financial Accounts).
+If you're required to report your foreign bank accounts, you must file FinCEN Form 114 (Report of Foreign Bank and Financial Accounts).
 Do not submit this form with your tax return.
 You must e-file through the BSA E-Filing System.

-You can take care of the process entirely online, or you can download a pdf FBAR form, fill it out, and upload it.
-You can paper file only if you request permission by calling the Financial Crimes Enforcement Network.
+You can take care of the process entirely online or download a pdf form, fill it out, and upload it.
+By calling the Financial Crimes Enforcement Network, you can paper file only if you request permission.

 You can authorize your accountant to file for you.
-To have anyone submit the FBAR on your behalf, you need to fill out FinCEN 114a (Record of Authorization to Electronically File FBARs).
+To have anyone submit one on your behalf, you need to fill out FinCEN 114a (Record of Authorization to Electronically File FBARs).
 Don't send this form to FinCEN.
 Keep it for your records.

 Information Required on the FBAR Return

 When filling out your FBAR return, you need the following details.
-If you're filing FBAR online, you should gather this information before getting started.
+When filing an FBAR online, you should gather this information before starting.